apache/directory-fortress-core/README.md

  ```

 ___________________________________________________________________________________
-# SECTION 8.
-Instructions for using Apache Fortress with OpenLDAP.
+## SECTION 8.
+Instructions for using Apache Fortress with OpenLDAP

 1. Copy FORTRESS_HOME/build.properties.example to build.properties and FORTRESS_HOME/slapd.properties.example to slapd.properties: